 The Sims 2 added new jobs and other adventures including a city to visit as well as a vacation spot.
 As if I had never left the game I was back in the mix playing God to a new game with better graphics and more features.
 My days off from work where spent on building homes for fictional people.
 My Sims lived in mansions with many cars and no work (thanks to the cheat codes).
 Soon the limits of my computer and the limits of the program had me returning to the real world.

 The most recent game offers many different worlds to build and live in. the base program offers better control on family life, including lifespan and employment.
 Unlike the past versions this one allows you to go to college with them (add-on), work their jobs (firefighter, police, etc), and interact with the environment more.
 This includes traveling to Egypt, China, and France (add-on).
 These travels are adventures that require you to interact with the population as well as the environment (buildings).

 I try and try to stay away from the game, but I eventually find myself back in the Sims.
 You can build personalities of your Sims to resemble your own or to be the best or worse of humanity.
 You can make them into brave balanced individuals or you can go to the extreme making them crazy.
 Each personality has a correspondence to their employment potential.

 I just scratch the surface on the game.
-There are many different features from making movies to social interaction (Face book and The Sim’s web page).
-The best advice I can give is to try if for yourself.
-The game is not action oriented so if you want an all out shoot out you will be out of luck, but if simulated life games are your thing than The Sims 3 will become your drug of choice.
-Now I have to go.
-The game is calling me and I need a fix.
+There are many different features from making movies to social interaction (Facebook and The Sim’s web page).
+The best advice I can give is to try it for yourself.
+The game is not action oriented so if you want an all-out shootout you will be out of luck, but if simulated life games are your thing than The Sims 3 will become your drug of choice.